Bahamas Country Commercial Guide

 Overview

-Since Hurricane Dorian in 2019, the second and third most populous islands of Grand Bahama and Abaco remain in need of redevelopment assistance.
-There are opportunities for U.S. companies in construction, non-oil and renewable energy, utilities management, water treatment, and repairs to critical infrastructure.
-Hurricane-resistant standards figure prominently in the government’s redesign and rebuilding plans, including topography design, temporary and permanent housing, and urban planning.
-There are opportunities in infrastructural development, including airport and seaport upgrades and roadway improvements – all requiring traditional and prefabricated materials, capital equipment and supplies, and constructions services.
+Following Hurricane Dorian in 2019, significant reconstruction efforts are still needed in Grand Bahama and Abaco the second and third most populous islands.
+The redevelopment of downtown Nassau is also a major focus.
+U.S. companies have opportunities in various sectors, including construction, non-oil and renewable energy, utilities management, water treatment, and critical infrastructure repairs.
+The government’s redesign and rebuilding plans prioritize hurricane-resistant standards, incorporating them into topography design, temporary and permanent housing, and urban planning.
+There are opportunities in infrastructure development, including airport and seaport upgrades and roadway improvements – all requiring traditional and prefabricated materials, capital equipment and supplies, and constructions services.

 Leading Sub-Sectors